pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 #The reality: results from 27 empirical studies
 In what follows, I will bring the main results of a meta-analysis study regarding TDD.
 Using the appropriate statistics, a meta-analysis combines the results of quantitative studies, which we call primary studies -- the study that combines primary studies is called secondary study.

 Due to limitations of the evidence found, the meta-analysis only considers two aspects of TDD: productivity and external quality.
+The results are detailed below.

+##

 #Not dead but definitely not super healthy, either
 There are